Abrams Press | 2019

 Opening Thesis: Evil is just a misunderstanding.

 Main Evil: Apparently pedophiles aren’t that bad?

 Thesis Conclusion: Shockingly shallow.

-I really wanted to like and I’m having a hard time with the rating, because I didn’t like this, and frankly parts of it are so off-putting I want to toss it out a window.
+I really wanted to like this and I’m having a hard time with the rating because I didn’t like this, and frankly parts of it are so off-putting I want to toss it out a window.

 But it’s not a bad book either in terms of writing quality.

 My biggest problem really comes down to the fact that this book is not about the science behind humanity’s dark side, as the cover suggests.

 I wanted to learn about the brain, human chemistry, nature vs nurture; I wanted case studies and scientific journals and theories and experiments.
 What I got was the author explaining why evil is subjective and nothing is really bad because all humans fuck up.
 The overall theme boils down to “rethinking evil.”